BowlerHatLLC/asconfigc/README.md

 	Compile the `asconfig.json` project in the given directory.
 If omitted, will look for `asconfig.json` in current directory.

-* `--flexHome DIRECTORY`
+* `--royaleHome DIRECTORY`

-	Specify the directory where Apache FlexJS, or another supported SDK, is located.
+	Specify the directory where Apache Royale, or another supported SDK, is located.
 If omitted, defaults to checking `FLEX_HOME` and `PATH` environment variables for a supported SDK.

 * `--debug=true` or `--debug=false`